-In a complex competitive environment, with intense commercial aggressiveness from competitors in the C-Premium and D-Premium segments, the Lexus brand (100% hybrid technology) recorded 314 sales, translating into a share of 0.8% (-0.3 pp compared to 2019).
-The 2020 results are marked by the discontinuation of the CT, IS and RC models, as well as by an increased focus on the sale of semi-new vehicles through the Lexus Select programme.
+In a complex competitive environment, with intense

+commercial aggressiveness from competitors in the

+C-Premium and D-Premium segments, the Lexus brand (100% hybrid technology) recorded 314 sales, translating into a share of 0.8% (-0.3 p.p. compared to 2019).
+The 2020 results are marked by the discontinuation of the CT, IS and RC models, as well as by an increased focus on the sale of semi-new vehicles through the Lexus Select by the extended offer of 'Full Hybrid' vehicles with an advanced design;